OUniverse/OUniverseSRC/Docs/CppStyleGuide.md

 * Readability is greatly valued over speed of writing but meaningful performance gains is valued the most.
 * Increases compile time speed is valued if it doesn't involve to much confusion or breaking from the rules.

+### Interface Wrap
+Wrap as many core interfaces as possible in interface classes so that the core functionality can be switched out if needed.
+Examples:

+* Interface/Array.h (ArrayC)
+* Interface/Map.h  (MapC)
+* Interface/HashMap.h (HashMapC)
+* Interface/Event.h (EventC)
+*
 ## Default
 All classes and variables are named in a way that describes their purpose in an object sense.
 No special characters are used inside the name such as an underscore.
 The first letter of every word is capitalized.

 * AtlasLibrary
 * AudioGroup

 ## Member Variables
-Suffixed with an underscore when the name collides with a Getter function
+Suffixed with an underscore when the name collides with something like a ***Class*** or *Get()* function

 *Log_
 *DataManager_

 ## Parameters
-Uses In before the Parameter name:
+Prefer In+Name as a naming pattern for parameters.
+For example "Log" passed as a parameter is "InLog":
 ```c++
 WirteToLog(LogC* InLog)
 {